The Gear Shed - Wet Gear

-Cons: Forgetting to close your gaskets can lead to water flushing through the top exposing you to a risk of the top filling with water.
+Cons: Splash tops are an important part of a more advanced layering system.
+You can learn more about layering in our Layering - A Boaters Guide Article.
+Forgetting to close your gaskets can lead to water flushing through the top exposing you to a risk of the top filling with water.
 This can not only cool you down, but like a fleece top, it can counteract the buoyancy of your PFD and increasing your risk of drowning.

 Dry tops are even more complex and require more maintenance than a splash top.
 A ripped latex gasket can eliminate all of the benefits of a dry top for a rafter.
 Additionally cost is a huge factor with a dry top and often times that money is better spent on a full dry suit.
 Although the protection a dry top offers is superior, most dry tops are designed for kayaks where you are most likely to immerse your upper body to cold water but not your lower half.
 In rafting if your upper body is immersed your lower body will probably be as well.
 On top of that the most common form of cold water exposure in a raft is to your lower body.

 I used to not recommend these, but I have since picked up a proper fitting pair of pants and I have spent more time analyzing layering.
 Splash pants, like tops are part of a more advanced layering system.
 Pants typically fail at the waist and boaters need to be vigilant to effectively use splash pants.
 In variable weather and shoulder season conditions nothing beats properly layered pants.
 If you are interested in learning more about layering see our Layering - A Boaters Guide Article.